Terms and conditions

 - For other applicants applying directly to the University, this means 14 days from the date when you / your appointed representative accepted your offer in Surrey Self-Service.

 If you pay a deposit to firmly accept your offer within the Cooling-Off Period, and subsequently decide to cancel your acceptance within the Cooling-Off Period, you will receive a full refund via the original payment method.
-The timeframe for the refund will vary depending on the method of payment originally used but will be made without undue delay and not later than 14 days after the day on which we are informed about your decision to cancel this contract.
+The timeframe for the refund will vary depending on the method of payment originally used but will typically take 14 days.

 Our right to withdraw your offer